Mathematics and Computer Science

 Topics in algebra and trigonometry beyond those covered in the second course in high school algebra.
 Emphasis on concepts, structures and technical competence.
 Solutions of algebraic equations and inequalities; functions and graphs; exponential, logarithmic, and trigonometric functions; elementary plane analytic geometry.

 Review of algebra including equations, inequalities, functions, graphs, logarithms and exponentials.
-Topics in finite mathematics including matrix algebra and linear programming.
+Topics in finite mathematics including matrix algebra and Gauss-Jordan elimination.
+Mathematics of finance, present and future values, annuities, and amortization.
 Introduction to differential calculus and use in optimization.
 Applications in business, economics and the social sciences.

 MATH 161 INTRODUCTION TO FINITE MATHEMATICS (2 credits)